aregsar/aregsarblog/blog/2020/connecting-laravel-to-digitalocean-managed-redis-cluster/index.md

 The default Redis command line client, redis-cli does not support SSL So Digitalocean recommends using the redli client that natively supports TLS connection required by the managed Redis database.

-Instructions for using the Redli Redis client listed at [how-to-connect-to-managed-database-ubuntu-18-04](https://www.digitalocean.com/community/tutorials/how-to-connect-to-managed-database-ubuntu-18-04)
+Instructions for using the Redli Redis client are listed at [how-to-connect-to-managed-database-ubuntu-18-04](https://www.digitalocean.com/community/tutorials/how-to-connect-to-managed-database-ubuntu-18-04)

 You can check out more info about the Redis redli CLI here: